Horse grooming: Dressings and polish

-In many disciplines, the hooves are painted with either clear or black hoof polish as a finishing touch.
-Clear polish is generally used in dressage, show hunters, jumpers, and eventing, as well as most breed shows, except on some stock horse breeds.
+In many disciplines the hooves are painted with either clear or black hoof polish as a finishing touch.
+Clear polish is generally used in dressage, show hunters, jumpers and eventing, as well as most breed shows, except on some stock horse breeds.
 Black polish is seen in the western disciplines, especially western pleasure, but some breeds, notably the Appaloosa, ban any polish that alters the natural hoof color.
 Gaited breeds have varying rules, some allowing black polish; others limit its use.
 Whether clear or colored, polish is applied purely for aesthetic reasons as a finishing touch.

 Bathing

 Horses do not require bathing and many horses live their entire lives without a bath.
 However, horses are often hosed off with water after a heavy workout as part of the cooling down process, and are often given baths prior to a horse show to remove every possible speck of dirt.
 Horses can be bathed by being wet down with a garden hose or by being sponged off with water from a bucket.
 They must be trained to accept bathing, as a hose and running water are unfamiliar objects and initially may frighten a horse.
-A hose is usually used for bathing, starting near the legs, with the hose pointed at a downward angle so that water does not hit the horse in the face.
+A hose is usually used for bathing, starting near the legs, with the hose pointed downwards so that water does not hit the horse in the face.
 Either horse or human shampoo may be safely used on a horse, if thoroughly rinsed out, and cream rinses or hair conditioners similar to those used by humans are often used on show horses.
 Too-frequent shampooing can strip the hair coat of natural oils and cause it to dry out.
 Though horses in heavy work, such as racehorses, may be rinsed off after their daily workout, it is generally not advisable to shampoo a horse more than once a week, even in the show season.
 A well-groomed, clean horse can be kept clean by wearing a horse blanket or horse sheet.